Natural Gas Dashboard

 The Non-Commercials (Long/Short) chart shows the size of buy (long) and sell (short) positions held by big players who trade mainly for investment.
 If longs increase, it generally means more traders expect prices to rise; if shorts increase, it generally means more traders expect prices to fall.

-The Managed Money (Long/Short) chart focuses only on professional managers such as funds/hedge funds within those big players.
+The Managed Money (Long/Short) chart focuses only on professional managers such as funds and hedge funds within the major market participants.
 It helps you see more clearly whether the “core money” moving the market is leaning bullish (more longs) or bearish (more shorts).

 This data is provided for general informational purposes only and may not be entirely accurate.
 All investment decisions are solely the responsibility of the investor, and we assume no liability for any losses arising from the use of this data.
 Please consult a qualified professional if necessary.